jenkinsci/blackduck-detect-plugin/README.md

 * Before moving from the Synopsys Detect Jenkins plugin to the Black Duck® Detect Jenkins plugin, you should record your existing system configuration.
 * Review the additional information before upgrading from the Synopsys Detect Jenkins plugin to the Black Duck® Detect Jenkins plugin under [Downloading and Installing](https://documentation.blackduck.com/bundle/detect/page/integrations/jenkinsplugin/downloadingandinstalling.html#updating-existing-jenkins).
 There are changes that need to be made to ensure continued successful execution within pipelines.

-**For continued functionality and to receive future updates to the Jenkins plugin, you must upgrade to Black Duck Detect Jenkins plugin version 10.0.0 prior to February 14th, 2025.**
+**For continued functionality and to receive future updates to the Jenkins plugin, you must upgrade to Black Duck Detect Jenkins plugin version 10.0.0 prior to March 31st, 2025.**

 Refer to the [Community Article](https://community.blackduck.com/s/article/Migrating-Detect-Jenkins-Plugin-from-9-0-0-to-10-0-0) with an example upgrade script that can be run by users who are upgrading from 9.0.0 to 10.0.0.